 'And the system's fair.
 Some people have got more looks or brains or whatever.
 That's great for them, but we're all in this together.
 So the lucky ones can use their gifts to lift themselves up, but only if that lifts everyone up.
-The economy makes poorer people as well-off as we know how to, because they're just as good as everyone else.'
+No one here's better off at the expense of someone who's less lucky--the economy makes poorer people as well-off as we know how to, because they're just as good as everyone else.'